 Maryland Heights is a great place to live, work, and visit.
-Our city is home to more than 27,000 residents, 1,600 businesses, 3,600 hotel rooms, and numerous dining, recreation, and entertainment opportunitiies.
+Our city is home to more than 27,000 residents, 1,700 businesses, 4,000 hotel rooms, and numerous dining, recreation, and entertainment opportunities.

-Since incorporation in 1985, the city has seen significant growth, both residentially and commercially.
-Every year approximately 9 million visitors come to the city.
-Thanks to major investments in constructing, rebuilding, and maintaining infrastruture the city is able to optimize access throughout the community.
+Since incorporation in 1985, the City has seen significant growth, both residential and commercial.
+Every year, approximately 9 million visitors come to the City.
+Thanks to major investments in constructing, rebuilding, and maintaining infrastructure the City is able to optimize access throughout the community.
 Maryland Heights prides itself on its service-first staff and responsive elected officials.
 The police department has a sterling reputation, and our already-low crime rates have fallen over the years.

 A number of major corporations call Maryland Heights home.
-They include: Edward Jones; Elsevier Publishing; Fred Weber Inc.; French Gerleman; Grey Eagle Distributors, Inc.; Hollywood Casino; Hydromat Inc.; the St. Louis Post-Dispatch; Watlow Electric; and World Wide Technology.
+They include: Edward Jones; Charter Communications; World Wide Technology; Magellan Health Services; Hollywood Casino; Watlow Electric; and Enterprise Holdings.

 Please use the links to the left to navigate for more information about Maryland Heights.